patgod85/phpdoc2rst/README.md

 - --output, -o - The path to output the ReST files;
 - --title, -t - An alternate title for the top level namespace;
 - --exclude, -x - Semicolon separated namespaces to ignore;
 - --target - Which elements need to select.
-Default value 'properties'.
+Default value 'properties';
 - --groups - Allows to fetch only properties of required group.
     A string divided by commas.
+Default value '';
+- --header - Set the weight of main header for target==properties.
-Default value ''.
+    Available options "h1" and "h2".
+Default value is "h1"

 ```shell
 php app/console phpdoc2rst:all